SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 How to select the vertex generator {#usingflsimulate_selectevertexgenerator}
 ----------------------------------

+FLSimulate use a default vertex generator which is generally selected from the geometry context of the selected simulation setup.
 The choice of the vertex generator is handle by the embedded *variant service* (`vertexes` registry).
 You must create the `simu.conf` with the `flsimulate.variantService` section and